 Brain tumours can be removed in some cases leading to symptomatic relief.
-Veterinary brain surgery was quite uncommon up to a few years ago.
-With the increased accessibility of MRI the ability to diagnose, locate and subsequently treat brain disorders (and spinal cord diseases) became a real possibility.
+The increased availability of MRIs has made the ability to diagnose, locate and subsequently treat brain tumours diseases more common.

 NOAH offers pet CT scans and MRI scans to accurately locate and diagnose brain tumours, working out an efficient treatment plan to suit your pet and his/her requirements.
 The principal determinants of successful resection of brain tumours are location and biological classification i.e. benign or malignant.
 Slow growing meningioma are the best candidates for surgery and the prognosis can be satisfactory.
 Meningioma and gliomas can also be removed to relieve symptoms.

 Neoplasia (cancer) is three times more common in dogs and cats than humans, but can be treated with a variety of methods when caught in time.
 Here at NOAH, we offer pet cancer treatments using cutting-edge technology and a team of highly trained and qualified veterinary professionals.
 Alongside this, adjunctive chemotherapy can extend survival times even further and is a service we provide.
 Along with our diagnostic procedures, we can help make the journey of pet cancer treatment a less stressful and more clear one for both you and your beloved pet.

 Syringomyelia, or Chiari like malformation, is a very common problem in Cavalier King Charles spaniels due to breeding programs for a certain head shape.
 Screening programs have been started in the USA to try and control this common problem medical treatment is always attempted first.
 Some symptoms can be reduced by using occipital decompression surgery, although the outcomes are somewhat unpredictable.
 Sometimes the only achievement is symptom reduction.